Quality Inference in Federated Learning with Secure Aggregation: Quality Scoring

 \section{Quality Scoring}

 In this section we devise the three intuitive scoring rules which are the core of QI: they either reward or punish the participants in the FL rounds.
-We summarize our notations in Table \ref{tab:variables2}.
-Note that in the rest of the paper we slightly abuse the notation $\varphi$ and $q$ by removing index $i$ where it is not relevant.
+The notations used in this section are summarized in Table \ref{tab:variables1} and \ref{tab:variables2}.
+We define $\omega_i$ as the aggregated model's improvement in the $i$th round and $\varphi_{i,n}$ as the quality score of participant $n$ after round $i$.
+Note that in the rest of the paper we slightly abuse the notation by removing index $i$ where it is not relevant.